The First Early Evidence of the Use of Browser Fingerprinting for Online Tracking: Results and Evaluation

 \section{Results and Evaluation}

 In this section, we first present the results of our experiments conducted in the United States, where privacy regulation protection was absent.
 These experiments were focused on data sharing and cookie restoration through browser fingerprinting, which fall outside the scope of current privacy regulations.
-Following this, we examine whether data sharing based on browser fingerprinting also takes place under the GDPR and CCPA privacy regulations.
+Following this, we examine whether data sharing based on browser fingerprinting also takes place under the GDPR and CCPA privacy regulations in Appendix \ref{sec:A_BF_DS_PR} and \ref{sec:fp_ads_appendix}.
+The raw data we collected is listed on Onedrive \cite{Onedrive_link}.